seven-es/Customer-Churn-Prediction/README.md

 - Converted binary columns (`HasCrCard`, `IsActiveMember`, `Exited`) into "Yes/No" and then into numeric
 - Removed outliers using the IQR method
 - Encoded categorical variables (`Geography`, `Gender`)
+- threshold is when a customer has Salary  "73057.376" or higher
 - Binarized the `Balance` column:

   ```python
   df["Balance"] = df["Balance"].apply(lambda x: 1 if x >= 73057.376 else 0)